3 Types of Runs You need in your Training Plan

-In the beginning, you may think the only way to become a better runner is to run 3 miles every day until you start seeing improvement.
-That might be okay if your only goal is to get in shape.
-But if your goal is to train for a race or become a stronger and faster runner, then you’ll need to be strategic with your running.
+Many beginner runners think that the only way to become a better runner is to run 3 miles every day until they start seeing improvement.
+That might be okay if your only goal is to get in shape but it won’t necessarily make you faster.

 1. Speed Runs

 If you’re trying to become a faster runner, then you have to practice running fast!
 This doesn’t necessarily mean going all out on your next run until you puke either.

 There are plenty of ways to incorporate speed runs into your training plan.
 Some of these include: